auth0/docs/articles/users/search/v3/export-user-search-results.md

 When you create your job, you'll need to provide:

-* The ID for the connection whose users you want exported
+* ID for the connection whose users you want exported
-* The format of the export file (CSV or JSON)
+* Format of the export file (CSV or JSON)
-* The maximum number of user records to be exported
+* Maximum number of user records to be exported
-* The user-related fields (such as user ID or name) that you want included in the export
+* User-related fields (such as user ID or name) that you want included in the export

-## Before you start

-To use the user search endpoints, you'll need to obtain a valid [Access Token](/api/management/v2/tokens) and provide it in the header of your call (replace the `YOUR_MGMT_API_ACCESS_TOKEN` placeholder value).
+<%= include('./_valid-access-token') %>

 ## Syntax